 - Emotional sensitivity

 - Ears ring when it’s too loud in the room

 - Low vitamin D & headaches from supplementation or sunshine

-For a long time, I had been under the assumption that I had Adrenal Insufficiency in spite of the Mayo Clinic doctors refusal to diagnose me as such.
+For many years, I had been under the assumption that I had Adrenal Insufficiency in spite of the Mayo Clinic doctors refusal to diagnose me as such.
 My symptoms are nearly a perfect match.
 So, I thought that perhaps I just needed rest, a good diet, gentle exercise and clean air and water.
 I thought maybe if I stopped using cortisol for a few years and went on a high-fat Paleolithic diet to build my cholesterol back up (which had dropped down to 99), my adrenal glands would heal and I would recover naturally.